Travel Insurance for Winter Sports

 Why do you need travel insurance for winter sports?

 It’s important to think about buying a thorough winter sports insurance policy which will not only cover you in the event of an accident or injury but will also cover your ski or snowboarding equipment if it gets lost or stolen.

-We know this is the last thing you want to think about when you’re looking forward to a winter break, so make sure you’re insured by choosing the right cover level – with annual policies winter sports cover is included automatically, but for single trips you’ll need to either select winter sports at the start or add it to your policy before purchase.
+We know this is the last thing you want to think about when you’re looking forward to a winter break, so make sure you’re insured by selecting winter sports cover.
+You can add the cover, and a range of other add-ons, after choosing your policy.
 Remember, if you have an accident while taking part in a winter sports activity and you haven’t got winter sports cover, your claim might not be fully paid.

-If you’re just looking for single trip cover or an annual multi-trip policy we offer ski & winter sports as an optional extra on all of our policies.
+Whether you’re looking for single trip cover or an annual multi-trip policy we offer ski & winter sports insurance as an optional extra on all of our policies.
 Winter sports cover for a single trip will last the whole length of your stay.
 Adding the cover to an annual multi-trip policy will allow you 17 days of snowy fun!

 Some winter activities, which we class as being particularly hazardous, can carry an increased medical excess and won’t be covered under personal accident and liability.
 This includes ice hockey, ski acrobatics and a few more.
 For a full list, see the policy wording.